 When we overly restrict ourselves throughout the day, it sets us up for a binge-fest later on.
 Instead, eat a balanced diet.
 Aim to include healthy carbs rich in fiber (whole grains, beans, fruits) and lean sources of protein (chicken, eggs, lentils, tofu) at every meal and snack.

-6. Allow Yourself to Have a Snack, Without Guilt
+6. Allow Yourself to Have a Snack, Without Overthinking

-If you find yourself truly hungry after dinner, or if a craving just won't going away, allow yourself to have a snack without any guilt attached.
+If you find yourself truly hungry after dinner, or if a craving just won't going away, allow yourself to have a snack without any negative feelings attached.

 Determine what it is you really want and eat it, but keep your portions in check.
 Remember that eating larger amounts of food before bed can disrupt your sleep and cause digestion issues.